Updated Pandemic Re-Emergence Guide

 Suggestion 6: consider canceling or rescheduling travel plans, especially those that involve public transportation like airplanes or international travel

-- Even if travel is allowed, which is become increasingly unlikely, places like cruise ships, airplanes, and airports are among the worse places to be from an immune perspective
+- As travel becomes allowed, places like cruise ships, airplanes, and airports are among the worse places to be from an immune perspective

-- Another consideration is that you may be stuck at your destination, and subject to severe restrictions, if transportation options are shut down.
+- Another consideration is that you may be stuck at your destination, and subject to severe restrictions, if an outbreak occurs in either the local area or at your home location

-- Something else to consider is that the medical systems in other countries can be majorly different from the US and travelers are not the first priority when it comes to treatment during a pandemic.
+- Something else to consider is that the medical systems in other countries can be majorly different from the US and travelers are not the first priority when it comes to treatment during an outbreak

 - CDC COVID-19